almondtools/testrecorder/doc/API.md

 Besides from generating Tests from running code one may also utilize Testrecorder to serialize certain objects to code by API.

 The advantage of using the API is to be more flexibel and more precise.
 The Testrecorder tool will capture almost all reachable state and serialize it to the test.
 There are certain situations where a small subset of the state is sufficient.
-And the API will give you the flexibility to serialize exacly those objects you want at the time you want.
+And the API will give you the flexibility to serialize exactly those objects you want at the time you want.

-The disadvantage is that many features the Testrecorder tool takes care of must be implemented by hand, such as:

-- find the reachable state
+The disadvantage is that many features the Testrecorder tool takes care of must be implemented manually.
+One will have to find the reachable state, the possible exceptions and the mocking of input and output.
-- handle exceptions
-- handle IO

-The next sections will give you an overview how to do Object Serialization with the Testrecorder API.
+Now find out how to generate setup or verification code manually:

 ## Runtime Object Serialization - the Basics

-In this section we give you an impression how code can be serialized and directly deserialized to code.
-The following examples will use the following `ExampleObject`:
+How can we generate builders and matchers for existing code, just by inserting API-call to testrecorder?
+The following code will serve as example:

     public class ExampleObject {
         private String name;